vorotina/design/README.md

 ### <a name="build"></a> How to build nextgen modules

-on dev environment
+run build task for dev environment

 ```
 grunt dev
 ```

-on prod environment
+run build task for prod environment
 ```
 grunt prodTest
 ```

-Build tasks include 'build-external-modules' task, no extra step should be done
+Build tasks include 'build-external-modules' task, no extra step should be done to build nextgen modules